OpenEvalProject/evals/manuscripts/elife-87956/v1/manuscript.md

 ![Figure 9.](https://cdn.elifesciences.org/articles/87956/elife-87956-fig9-v1.jpg)

-**Figure 9.:** yEGFP in pho80 and R121Kpho80 loss-of-affinity mutants.E154VCells were logarithmically grown in inorganic phosphate (Pi)-replete synthetic complete (SC) medium as in Figure 2A, washed, and incubated for further 4 hr in medium with 7.5 mM of Pi (+Pi), or in starvation medium (-Pi).
+**Figure 9.:** Cells were logarithmically grown in inorganic phosphate (Pi)-replete synthetic complete (SC) medium as in Figure 2A, washed, and incubated for further 4 hr in medium with 7.5 mM of Pi (+Pi), or in starvation medium (-Pi).
 (A) Pho81 imaging.
 Cells expressing the indicated variants of Pho81yEGFP and Pho80 from their genomic loci were imaged on a spinning disc microscope after 4 hr of growth in the presence of 7.5 mM Pi (+Pi), or after 4 hr of Pi starvation (- Pi).
 Scale bar = 5 μM. λex: 488 nm; λem: 500–530 nm.
-Note that the fluorescent dots visible in pho81 cells are not nuclei because they are too small and at positions where nuclei are not found.
-Their location was not further investigated because it is not essential for this study. (ΔspxB) Quantification of the nuclear localization of Pho81yEGFPin pho80 cells.
-Images from A were subjected to automated segmentation and quantification of the average fluorescence intensity in the nucleus and cytosol as in R121KFigure 4B.
+Note that the fluorescent dots visible in pho81Δspx cells are not nuclei because they are too small and at positions where nuclei are not found.
+Their location was not further investigated because it is not essential for this study.
+(B) Quantification of the nuclear localization of Pho81yEGFPin pho80R121K cells.
+Images from A were subjected to automated segmentation and quantification of the average fluorescence intensity in the nucleus and cytosol as in Figure 4B.
 100–200 cells were quantified per sample. n=3 experiments.
-(C) Quantification of the nuclear localization of Pho81yEGFP in pho80 mutants was performed as in B. For B and C: ****p<0.0001; ***p<0.001; **p<0.01; *p<0.05; n.s. not significant, determined with Turkey’s test.E154V
+(C) Quantification of the nuclear localization of Pho81yEGFP in pho80E154V mutants was performed as in B. For B and C: ****p<0.0001; ***p<0.001; **p<0.01; *p<0.05; n.s. not significant, determined with Turkey’s test.

 Two in vivo observations are consistent with the notion that this compensation may reflect an interaction of the SPX domain with Pho85-Pho80: First, Pho81ΔSPX-yEGFP, which lacks this SPX domain, did not show starvation-induced nuclear accumulation in pho80R121K and pho80E154V cells (Figure 9).
 Second, a yEGFP fusion of only the SPX domain of Pho81 (Pho81SPXyEGFP), which lacks the rest of the protein and thereby excludes a constitutive interaction through the minimum domain, localized mainly to the cytosol of PHO80 wildtype cells under Pi-replete conditions, but it concentrated in the nucleus upon Pi starvation (Figure 10).
 This concentration was not observed in pho80Δ cells, which lack nuclear Pho85-Pho80.
 By contrast, pho80R121K or pho80E154V cells, which only target the minimum domain-Pho80 interaction but leave Pho85-Pho80 kinase active and in the nucleus (Huang et al., 2007), retained the capacity to accumulate Pho81SPXyEGFP in their nuclei upon Pi starvation.
 These results suggest that the SPX domain contributes to the interaction of Pho81 and Pho85-Pho80.
 Our observations are consistent with a model in which this SPX-Pho85-Pho80 interaction is independent of the minimum domain but controlled by Pi through inositol pyrophosphates, which can destabilize it and relieve the inhibition of Pho85-Pho80.

 ![Figure 10.](https://cdn.elifesciences.org/articles/87956/elife-87956-fig10-v1.jpg)

-**Figure 10.:** yEGFP to the nucleus by Pho85-Pho80.The indicated wildtype or isogenic mutant cells expressing the SPX domain of Pho81 as a yEGFP fusion (Pho81SPXyEGFP) from a centromeric plasmid under the ADH promotor were logarithmically grown in synthetic complete (SC), sedimented in a tabletop centrifuge, and transferred into SC with (+Pi) or without Pi (-Pi).
+**Figure 10.:** The indicated wildtype or isogenic mutant cells expressing the SPX domain of Pho81 as a yEGFP fusion (Pho81SPXyEGFP) from a centromeric plasmid under the ADH promotor were logarithmically grown in synthetic complete (SC), sedimented in a tabletop centrifuge, and transferred into SC with (+Pi) or without Pi (-Pi).
 After 3 hr of further cultivation, cells were imaged by spinning disc confocal microscopy.
 50 cells per condition were analyzed from two independent experiments.
 Regions of interest were defined manually, and the fluorescence contained in the nuclei (IN) or the cytosol (IC) was integrated using ImageJ.
 Scale bar: 5 µm.
 Indicated pairwise differences were evaluated by a Mann-Whitney test. ****p<0.0001; n.s. not significant.
-(A) WT (BY4742) and isogenic pho80Δ cells expressing PHO81SPX. (yEGFPB) WT (BY4741) and isogenic cells expressing pho80 or R121Kpho80 from their genomic locus and Pho81SPXE154VyEGFP from the plasmid.
+(A) WT (BY4742) and isogenic pho80Δ cells expressing PHO81SPXyEGFP.
+(B) WT (BY4741) and isogenic cells expressing pho80R121K or pho80E154V from their genomic locus and Pho81SPXyEGFP from the plasmid.

 ## Discussion